1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

 I experiment with colors and accentuate them with geometric shapes and bold outlines.
-My main priority is to simply and neatly present a subject, so that it’s recognized in the most compact way possible.
+My main priority is to simply and neatly present a subject so that it’s recognized in the most compact way possible.

 3. What is your favorite medium and why?

-I love working digitally in which the medium is more tolerant to mistakes; you can reverse any unwanted changes and rescale your work in a heartbeat.
+I love working digitally in which the medium is more tolerant of mistakes; you can reverse any unwanted changes and rescale your work in a heartbeat.
 That allows me to experiment and create various alternatives before finalizing the artwork.
 I must say Adobe Illustrator & Photoshop are my best friends.

 4. What is your artistic process like?